prestodb/presto/presto-docs/src/main/sphinx/functions/math.rst

     Compute the inverse of the Chi-square cdf with given df (degrees of freedom) parameter for the cumulative probability (p): P(N < n).
 The df parameter must be positive real values.
     The probability p must lie on the interval [0, 1].

+.. function:: inverse_hypergeometric_cdf(populationSize, numberOfSuccesses, sampleSize, p) -> double

+    Compute the inverse Hypergeometric cdf with given populationSize, numberOfSuccesses, sampleSize and cumulative probability: Smallest integer X (observed successes) such that the hypergeometric cdf evaluated at X equals or exceeds p.
+The populationSize must be a positive integer and numberOfSuccesses cannot be negative. numberOfSuccesses and sampleSize also cannot exceed populationSize

 .. function:: inverse_normal_cdf(mean, sd, p) -> double